robenkleene/testing-presentation/testing-presentation.md

 # Functional Programming

-* Calling a function with the same inputs always generates the same result.
+* Calling a function with the same inputs always produces the same result.
 * This means *no state*.
 * Unlike Object-Orientated Programming, where methods can access objects state (e.g., through properties).

 ---

-Simple Introducer
+Class vs. Function: Simple Introducer

 ``` swift
 // Class